jymchng/sosecrets-rs/README.md

 # Minimum Supported Rust version

 The crate currently requires Rust 1.70.
-I have no intent of increasing the compiler version requirement of this crate beyond this.
+I have no intent on increasing the compiler version requirement of this crate beyond this.
 However, this is only guaranteed within a given minor version number.

 # Tests